ranocha/Julia_User_Group_Mainz/2024-11-28__VSCode_SSH/README.md

 VS Code can be installed from the following link https://code.visualstudio.com/.
 Once you have installed VS Code, you need to install the [Remote - SSH](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension by searching for its name in the extension marketplace.
 Within VS code, you can use the hotkey `ctrl` + `shift` + `x` for Linux/Windows or `cmd` + `shift` + `x` for `macos`.
 You can also follow this [guide for VS Code extensions](https://code.visualstudio.com/docs/editor/extension-marketplace) if you prefer to use GUI.

-## Installing `julia` (to be done on server)
+## Installing `julia` (to be done on server, NOT needed for apollo)

 We need to install `julia` on the remote server.
 The installation is simple by using [juliaup](https://github.com/JuliaLang/juliaup) which is now the [officially recommended way](https://julialang.org/downloads/).
 You may need to close and reopen the shell.
 The installation is successful if you can start `julia` by entering `julia` in the shell.
+This is not needed for apollo because it has a common `julia` installed for all users.

 ## Connecting to remote server using SSH on VS code